Dallas Tree Care – A Complete Guide to Tree Watering [UPDATED]

 Watering your trees might sound unnecessary; isn’t that what their deep roots are for?
 However, roots only work if there is enough moisture in the ground to absorb.
 In a city setting, however, that often isn’t the case, and our urban trees are left thirsty in the Dallas heat.

 With a large portion of the Southwest United States constantly struggling against drought, consistent and correct watering is key.
 But what does that mean?
 Is more better?
 How often and when?
 See our top tips below for answers to all of your Dallas tree care and watering questions.

 Dallas Tree Care – Tip Top Tree Tips

 At Texas Tree Surgeons we know that trees have specific needs, but those needs are often overlooked.
 If you want your trees to really thrive you need to have the right information.
 We have put together some important points to keep in mind:

 - What time is best for tree watering?
 This is a great and common question we receive when working with Dallas tree care and watering, and it’s actually easy to remember!
 Only water with the rule of 8, meaning you can water before 8AM or after 8PM.
 Simple, right?

-- What mode is best for tree watering?
+- What method is best for tree watering?
 This can be tricky, as many tree owners think that their sprinklers are enough, but if sprinklers provide the right amount of water for your small flowers and grass, how could it be enough for your trees too?
 Trees need a greater water source because they are larger.
 Use a soaker hose or garden hose for best results.